muxinc/examples/android-live-streaming/README.md

 #### onCreate()

 When the application is started, the main entrypoint, `onCreate()` is called.
-First, this then performs basic boilerplate to setup the UI elements, including the `surfaceView`, which is used as the preview for the camera.
+First, this performs basic boilerplate to setup the UI elements, including the `surfaceView`, which is used as the preview for the camera.

 ```java
     // Init the Surface View for the camera preview